-The Audit Committee, chaired by Robert Jeens, consists of all the Directors, bar the Chairman of the Board, and meets at least twice each year.
-The Chairman of the Board attends all Meetings by invitation of the Committee.
+The Audit Committee, chaired by Robert Jeens, consists of all the Directors, and meets at least twice each year.
 The members of the Audit Committee consider that the Audit Committee comprises of directors who as a whole are competent in the Company's sector and has at least one member who is competent in auditing and accounting.
 Ongoing evaluation is undertaken as detailed previously in order to identify any performance issues.